-- The Applicant will submit an application to the program identifying the energy audit option that best addresses their needs, as well as building type, square footage, utility account information and associated bills, and other applicable energy usage information for each building to be audited. - When an Applicant is enrolled in LGEA and participating in any NJCEP equipment incentive programs at the same time for the same facility(ies), the Program Manager will assess the impact that the work may have on the energy audit and require the applicant take one of the following actions, depending on the level of impact: - Proceed with energy audit and equipment upgrades (minimal impact) - Complete equipment upgrades prior to proceeding with energy audit process or vice versa (moderate impact) - Cancel energy audit application (significant impact) - If the initial program eligibility and application requirements have been met and the Applicant is approved to have an energy audit performed under this program the Program Manager will issue an Approval Letter/Notice to Proceed to the Applicant.
+- The Applicant will submit one application per entity.
+The application includes building type, square footage, utility account information and associated bills, and other applicable energy usage information for each building to be audited. - When an Applicant is enrolled in LGEA and participating in any NJCEP equipment incentive programs at the same time for the same facility(ies), the Program Manager will assess the impact that the work may have on the energy audit and require the applicant take one of the following actions, depending on the level of impact: - Proceed with energy audit and equipment upgrades (minimal impact) - Complete equipment upgrades prior to proceeding with energy audit process or vice versa (moderate impact) - Cancel energy audit application (significant impact)

-- The energy audit scope of work is consistent with ASHRAE Level II audit, except for lighting which follows ASHRAE Level III.
+- If the initial program eligibility and application requirements have been met and the Applicant is approved to have an energy audit performed under this program, the Program Manager will issue an Approval Letter/Notice to Proceed to the Applicant. - The energy audit scope of work is consistent with ASHRAE Level II1 audit, except for lighting which follows ASHRAE Level III.
 Audit scope may vary depending on the specific needs and circumstances of the Applicant within limitations of the RFP.
-ASHRAE Level I audits are not included in the program, but the Program Manager will conduct a high level assessment of on-site generation potential. - In order to provide compatibility with the Energy Savings Improvement Program (ESIP) and Energy Resilience Bank (ERB) initiatives, the energy audit scope will include an evaluation of energy related water conservation measures, demand response potential, and estimated greenhouse gas reduction for each recommended measure.
+A high level assessment of on-site generation potential2 will also be conducted for each site that is approved for an audit.
+This assessment will be considered an add-on scope to the typical energy audit and cannot be a standalone study. - In order to provide compatibility with the Energy Savings Improvement Program and Energy Resilience Bank initiatives, the energy audit scope will include an evaluation of energy related water conservation measures, demand response potential, and estimated greenhouse gas reduction for each recommended measure.